cha-namoth/cha-namoth.github.io/Plastid-genome_assembly_HOWTO.md

 At Step 3, use only the minimap2-approach, since we both have long and short read data, and bowtie2 can't handle long reads.

 At the very last step, be sure to use Firefox when accessing http://localhost:8080, nothing else will work properly.

+## Plastid genome assembly with NOVOplasty

+## Plastid genome annotation with MFannot

+There are several automatic plastid genome annotators out there, including GeSeq: https://chlorobox.mpimp-golm.mpg.de/geseq.html
+MFannot seems to perform reasonably well with extreme genomes like those from apicomplexans, and they even have a web interface if that is easier: https://megasun.bch.umontreal.ca/cgi-bin/mfannot/mfannotInterface.pl

+To run MFannot on Jezero, we need to first setup Docker and start a Docker-container for MFannot.
+For this, regular users (ie. non-sudo) need to run this rootless setup first:

+`/usr/bin/dockerd-rootless-setuptool.sh install`

+Then start the docker-service:

+`systemctl --user start docker`

+Go to your directory where you want to run MFannot from:

+  cd /path/to/directory/with/files
+  docker run -it --mount type=bind,src=$(pwd),dst=$(pwd) -w $(pwd) nbeck/mfannot

+This brings you to a new prompt (starts with `root`).
+You are now in the Docker container, and you only have access to the files in that particular directory you started the Docker command from (see above).
+Run this to annotate your fasta:

+  mfannot --sqn --tbl input.fasta

+`--sqn` = produce a `.sqn` file (can be converted to a flat GenBank file)\
+`--tbl` = produce a `.tbl` file (table, easy to read)\
+default is a `.new` file, which can be converted to GFF (see below)

+Type `exit` to quit the Docker container.

+The Docker container is still running – stop and remove it, but first show the ID and names for active containers:

+  docker ps -a
+  docker stop [container-ID/name]
+  docker rm [container-ID/name]

+### Converting MFannot output
+Convert `.new` to GFF (can import into Geneious):

+  agat_convert_mfannot2gff.pl -m [mfannot.new] -o [mfannot.gff]

+Convert `.sqn` to flat-file GenBank (can import into Geneious):

+  asn2gb -i [mfannot.sqn] -o [mfannot.gb]